Elbow – The Take Off and Landing of Everything

 The Take Off and Landing of Everything >has some really beautiful moments of complete harmony between the vocal and the instrumental, and is an album that you could re-listen to many times and feel something different each time.
 It doesn’t stray too far from the recognisable Elbow style, so long-term fans will be satisfied, but it does well in engaging a new listener into exploring the band further.

-The Take Off and Landing of Everything is released on 10th March 2014, for further information or to order the album visit here.
+The Take Off and Landing of Everything is released on 10th March 2014.
+For further information or to order the album visit Elbow’s website here.

 Watch the video for New York Morning here: